 This mixed bag of results reflects the inherent complexity of droughts.
 And, again, the specific question matters.
 Conclusions about the role of climate change in a specific drought could depend on whether a study looks at temperature, rainfall or soil moisture, for example.

 As the 2015 BAMS report explains:

 “Drought continues to be an event type where the results require significant context, and easy answers often remain elusive because of the many meteorological, hydrological, and societal drivers that combine to cause drought.”

 (For more on the different ways that droughts can be categorised, see this Carbon Brief guest post from 2018.)

 While much has been achieved in the field of extreme event attribution in a short space of time, scientists are constantly looking for ways to tailor their work to suit the people who might use it.

-This means that while the studies carried out so far are indicative of the role of climate change is playing in extreme weather worldwide, they shouldn’t be considered representative of all types of extreme weather everywhere, says Otto.
+This means that while the studies carried out so far are indicative of the role climate change is playing in extreme weather around the world, they should not be considered representative of all types of extreme weather everywhere, says Otto.
 She tells Carbon Brief:

 “[The studies so far] are part of a picture, but we don’t know what’s on the missing puzzle pieces.
 And, crucially, we don’t know how many pieces are missing.”

 For example, Otto recently penned a Carbon Brief guest post on how the lack of monitoring of heatwaves in Africa means they are a “forgotten impact” of climate change.